xwj-june/xwj-june.github.io/_posts/2024-05-18-productivity.markdown

 You know a better computer (high specification) can do more jobs than a normal computer.
 But you may not value the same to our body - the hardware.

 Human’s activities consume energy which is from eating and sleeping.
-And exercises help to build better quality energy, it helps with eating and sleeping.
+Exercises help to build better quality energy, it helps with eating and sleeping.

 So build a strong foundation consciously.
 You will gain more in long run.

-> Back to the basic if you don’t know how to do one thing quicker
+> Back to the basic if you don’t know how to do one thing quicker, or stuck
 >

 You want to get better in something but don’t know where to start.
 You try to browsing in the internet and finding the answer, you might find some are helpful.
-You tried and soon stuck again.
+You tried and soon stuck, again and again.

-It’s time to step back and ask yourself if you are completely understanding what’s happening and how it runs.
-If the answer is no, then step back again.
-And going back up until you do.
+It’s time to step back and ask yourself:
+1.  if you are fully understanding the expected result;
+2.  learn what’s happening
+3.  how it gets here

+If the answer for any of the above is no. Step back and try solve them one by one, then go through it again up until you are clear.

 No pain no gain.
 Get to the foundation and build it up is the only way to achieve more and quicker.